MoshiTarnished/MoshiTarnished/README.md

 ### Just so you know:

 I'm still learning, experimenting, and figuring things out —
-**You'll see my repos once they are the finest.**
-Crafted, refined, and only released when they’re worthy of the spotlight!
+**You'll see my repos once they are the finest,** Crafted, refined, and only released when they’re worthy of the spotlight!

 Thanks for stopping by